-VLOOKUP which stands for ‘Vertical Lookup’, is a search function that searches for a value in the leftmost column (first column) and returns the corresponding value from a column to the right.
-VLOOKUP only looks up (top to bottom) data in a table organized vertically.
+VLOOKUP which stands for ‘Vertical Lookup’, is a search function that searches for a value in the leftmost column (first column) of the range and returns the parallel value from the column to its right.
+VLOOKUP function only looks up (top to bottom) value in a table arranged vertically.

-For example, Let’s say, you have an inventory list in a worksheet with a table showing item names, date of purchase, quantity, and price.
-Then, you could use VLOOKUP in a separate worksheet to pull the quantity and price for a certain item name from the first worksheet.
+For example, let’s say, we have an inventory list in a worksheet with a table showing item names, date of purchase, quantity, and price.
+Then, we could use VLOOKUP in another worksheet to extract the quantity and price for a certain item name from the inventory worksheet.

 VLOOKUP Syntax and Arguments

 If you’re going to use the VLOOKUP function, you need to know its syntax and its arguments.